ibexa/documentation-user/docs/publishing.md

 Once you leave the editor after saving your draft, you can return to modify it, or create a new draft.
 To edit an existing draft, go to the **Versions** tab and click the edit icon in the proper line.
-When you select **Edit** in a Content item, you will create a new draft.
+When you select **Edit** in a Content item that has one or more open drafts, you will be asked which draft you want to continue working on.
+You will also have the option to create a new Draft based on the currently published version.
 Note that you cannot edit an unpublished draft created by another user.

 ### Content versions